fulviabuonanno/design-tokens-wizards/README.md

 ### 📏 **Size Tokens Wizard** ✨

-Version 1.3.0
+Version 1.4.0

+## Size Tokens Wizard ✨

-Managing size tokens can be a daunting task, but with the Size Tokens Wizard 🧙, you can streamline the process and save valuable time.
-Start with a base size, and the wizard will generate a range of size tokens in various units, ready for use in your design system and development projects.
+Managing size tokens can be daunting, but with the Size Tokens Wizard 🧙, you can streamline the process and save valuable time.
+Start with a base size, and let the wizard generate a range of size tokens in various units, ready for integration into your design system and development projects.

 1. **Run the Size Wiz Script**
-   Begin by running the Size Wiz script to start the process.
-Open your terminal and execute the following command:
+   Begin by running the Size Wiz script to initialize the process.
+Open your terminal and execute:

    ```sh
    npm run size